 This type of symptoms are usually characterized with having a very aggressive browser hijacker that takes over the spaces of your search engine by replacing them with sites that lead to some site you have not even seen before.
 These types of fake search engines are cleverly disguised to appear like the original search engines (Google, Bing, Yahoo search, Ask, etc.) and they often lead to harmful, scamming and even phishing websites.

 Another symptom of having such a hijacker is the browser redirects on your Mac.
-These types of redirects often appear uncalled for and random while you are browsing your favorite site.
-They often lead to harmful pages as well and may even lead to tech support scam sites, the aim to deceive you that your Mac is infected:
+These redirects often appear randomly while you are browsing.
+They often lead to harmful pages and may even lead to tech support scam sites, the aim to deceive you that your Mac is infected:

-Such sites often aim to get you to either download a suspicious program that is like a fake antivirus software or call a tech support number, which leads you directly to the scammers themselves.
+Such sites often aim to get you to either download a suspicious program such as a fake antivirus software or call a tech support number, which leads you directly to the scammers themselves.

-To make sure to remove these, you should clear up your web browser out of absolutely any cache and also perform any removal of browser extensions as mentioned in the step above.
-Our video below for removing browser extensions and clearing cache on different web browsers can help you deal with these issues, even though it was made for the same browsers in Windows:
+To make sure to remove these scams, you should clear up your web browser out of absolutely any cache and also perform any removal of browser extensions as mentioned in the step above.
+Here is a list of several annoying redirect “viruses” and ad-supported programs that are currently plaguing Macs:

 Symptom #4: A Hoax Antivirus for Mac

-Sometimes, when mac users Google a random fix for the problems on their macs, they often end up downloading programs that only pretend to fix Mac Issues.
-We at SensorsTechForum have started only recently to gather more information concerning such programs and so far the main ones that are downloaded by victims according to our research are the following:
+Sometimes, when Mac users Google a random fix for the problems on their Macs, they often end up downloading programs that only pretend to fix Mac Issues.
+We have been gathering more information concerning such programs and so far the main ones that are downloaded by victims according to our research are the following:

 - Mac Auto Fixer